buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 Let's take a look at this example, we filter by tag name ``tutorials`` which retrieves a subset of test runs.
 In subsequent example we retrieve all failure tests via ``--failure`` option.

-.. command-output:: buildtest report --filter tags=tutorials --format name,id,starttime
+.. command-output:: buildtest report --filter tags=tutorials --format name,id,state

-.. command-output:: buildtest report --filter tags=tutorials --format name,id,starttime --failure
+.. command-output:: buildtest report --filter tags=tutorials --format name,id,state --failure

-You may run the following command to get the same result.

-.. command-output:: buildtest report --filter tags=tutorials,state=FAIL --format name,id,starttime --failure

 Terse Output
 -------------